 Naming the hurt is how we begin to repair our broken parts.”

 In Memory of The Most Reverend Desmond Tutu, South African Theologian, Anti-Apartheid Activist

-Join Louisa for a FREE Online Forgiveness Webinar
+Join Louisa for a Complementary Online Forgiveness Webinar

 Do you experience deeply entrenched feelings of resentment, anger and revenge?
 Would you prefer to do something different?
 How about acknowledging your pain and suffering and finding ways to release it, rather than clinging to your story rooted in regret?

 Forgiving isn’t forgetting.
 It’s remembering.
 It’s your chance to choose a new beginning.
 Whether we discover forgiveness through a personal healing practice, in conversation with a family member, friend or confidante or with the support of a practitioner, understanding and speaking your story is integral to your healing process.
 When we give voice to our pain, we begin to heal it.